AndreiMihaiSurueanu/sense-of-space-simple-service/README.md

 A few things to consider.
-Since hosting the project on Glitch can sometimes be a little bit ... well...glitchy  :smile:
+Since hosting the project on Glitch can sometimes be a little bit..., well..., glitchy  :smile:
 Here are a few tips and things to keep in mind when trying the project in Glitch:
 * After you uploaded the image, when you press the 'Add Watermark' button, wait for the page to finish reloading before continuing
-* If you open the gallery and you see the image that you uploaded without an orange feather over the image in the top left corner, then go back and reupload the image, and watermark it
+* If you open the gallery and you see the image that you uploaded and watermarked without an orange feather over the image in the top left corner, then go back and reupload the image, and watermark it until the image gets watermarked or try uploading a different image
 * If you uploaded the image and watermarked it, and you open the gallery and you see a black panel, then just refresh the page
 * If you have not uploaded and watermarked any image, and you open the gallery,